Joint Estimation and Inference for Data Integration Problems based on Multiple Multi-layered Gaussian Graphical Models: Numerical experiments

-Table~\ref{table:simtable3} reports the empirical mean and standard deviations (in brackets) of all relevant quantities.
+Table~\ref{table:testingtable} reports the empirical mean and standard deviations (in brackets) of all relevant quantities computed from debiased coefficients obtained from JMMLE, separate estimation, as well as from applying the original debiasing technique of \citet{ZhangZhang14} on $qK$ separate lasso estimates of row-level coefficient vectors, i.e. $\hat \bfb_i^k$.
 We report outputs for all combinations of data dimensions and sparsity used in Section~\ref{sec:eval-jmmle}, and also for increased sample sizes in each setting until a satisfactory FDR is reached.
 As expected from the theoretical analysis, higher sample sizes than those used in Section~\ref{sec:eval-jmmle} result in increased power for both global and simultaneous tests, and decreased size and FDR for all but one ($p=30, q=60$) of the settings.
+While separate estimation has slightly higher power in global testing, our joint method gives better results everywhere else.
+The empirical size of the JMMLE-based global tests remain slightly higher than the nominal level across the settings considered.
+This is in all likelihood a consequence of the higher sample size requirements in testing than estimation, as nominal sizes for JMMLE estimates tend to go down when $p,q$ are kept constant and $n$ is increased (for example, check setting 6 vs. setting 7 ($p = 300, ,q = 300, n = 150, 300)$, and setting 8 vs. 9 vs. 10 ($p = 200, ,q = 200, n = 100,200,300)$.
+This pattern is similar to empirical results in past proposals of high-dimensional testing methodology \citep{ref:JASA151658_WangPengLi,aispu}.
+However, the size estimates of JMMLE are much closer to the nominal level across data settings compared to either separate estimation or separate lasso, owing the fact that only JMMLE is able to leverage information across the different multilayer networks.